fauu/Kamite/README.md

 glanced by pressing <kbd>F9</kbd> in mpv while the video file is opened and the subtitles loaded.

-Note that subtitles hidden within mpv will still be recognized by Kamite.
+Note: Subtitles hidden within mpv will still be recognized by Kamite.

+**Note: The subtitle extraction functionality will not work with subtitles that are stored as images, not as text.**

 > See also: [mpv reference: Subtitle options][mpv-ref-sub-options].

-Below are excerpt from example scripts used to quickly launch an anime episode in mpv in such a way that it is immediately set up to work with Kamite.
+Below are excerpts from example scripts used to quickly launch an anime episode in mpv in such a way that it is immediately set up to work with Kamite.

-<ins>Linux</ins>
+<ins>Linux</ins>:

 <!-- markdownlint-capture --><!-- markdownlint-disable -->
 ```sh